bartmika/BGTaskSample/README.md

 # README

-This is a sample code demonstrating how to use Apple's Background Tasks for iOS.
+This is a sample code demonstrating how to use Apple's Background Tasks for iOS 15, Swift 5 and SwiftUI.

 ## Instructions
 How to run this code.

 1. Clone project.

-2. Start project with your physical device
+2. Start project with your physical device.
+(Do not use simulator!)

 3. When running, click pause.